 Note that half the time of the traditional method is still 20 minutes, not 10.
 Nevertheless, I decided to follow her instructions to the letter.
 I used a red onion, as Clark specified, “halved through the root and thinly sliced crosswise.”
 I started slicing it paper-thin.
 Not good enough?
 I got out the knife sharpener and touched up the edge on the cleaver.
 Now it was tissue-paper thin.
 I heated the pan—dry—over a generously medium-high flame, then added the onions.

-After five minutes—when according to Brown, it would “begin to turn dark brown and somewhat soft”—the onion was resolutely white and pink, and only slightly translucent.
+After five minutes—when according to Clark, it would “begin to turn dark brown and somewhat soft”—the onion was resolutely white and pink, and only slightly translucent.
 I added the oil: one tablespoon, extra-virgin.
 The white parts turned the color of extra-virgin olive oil.

 At 10 minutes, when it was supposed to be done, the onion was translucent and soft, with only a tinge of gold.
 Soon after, one golden speck appeared.
 By 15 minutes, the onion was even softer and more golden.
 At 20 minutes, there were deep brown patches, and I was afraid they would scorch while I set down my spatula to take notes.
 At 24 minutes, the risk of scorching forced me to lower the heat to medium.
 By 25 minutes, they were pretty well caramelized, and at 28 minutes they were as done as I’d want.